 Tell me about it in the comments below!
 I always love to hear your thoughts.
 And tag me #theforkedspoon on Instagram if you’ve made any of my recipes, I always love to see what you’re cooking in the kitchen.

-- 2 ounces Blanco tequila (or preferred spirit)
+- 2 fluid ounces Blanco tequila (or preferred spirit)

 - Lime wedges (to garnish)